Code-Institute-Submissions/leemolton-toffeetalk_resubJune/README.md

 <h2>Testing</h2>
 Manual testing for the application was undertaken and it passed.
 A sample of the tests conducted are as follows:
-Testing buttons on the header to access pages and hyperlinks.
+Testing buttons on the header to access pages.
+The hyperlinks to the fan articles and the fixtures on the Fixtures and Results page have been tested and work fully.
+The form on the Contact Us page has been tested by entering information into all of the boxes, it submitted successfully.

 <h2>Deployment</h2>